 If you are aware of a new mother who is struggling with post-natal depression or anxiety, who is looking frazzled and intense, who is anxious about their mothering, just reach out and offer support.
 Firstly, practical support.
 Maybe cook them a meal, or offer to hold the baby while they sleep.

 Support has to be unconditional and non-judgemental.
 That means going along with and supporting the mother in her parenting style.
 If you think she is making life hard for herself, perhaps indicate a different way of achieving her goals, but in a way that gives her a choice and a pathway towards doing something new and retaining her dignity.

 Often, the best support is friendship.
 We can all reach out our hands to someone who is struggling.
 Sometimes, once you have done that, you recognise that your friend is still needing help and you will be in a position to direct them to a psychologist or other professional who may be able to help.

-When a new mother becomes depressed, it affects her and her new baby, as well as others in her network.
+When a new mother gets post-natal depression or anxiety, it affects her and her new baby, as well as others in her network.
 It can make it much harder for her to bond with the baby, which is vital if the baby is to develop well.
 When simple strategies of assistance and friendship don’t work, please help her get professional help, so that the proper balance between mother and baby is restored and they can joyfully grow together.